 Nothing fancy here at all – it’s just a good tuner pedal.
 I was originally going to modify it to true bypass, as I was using a TC preamp as the main buffer stage for the pedalboard.
 But the DT-10 turned out to be such a good buffer, that I ditched the TC and ran the signal straight through the Korg instead 🙂

-It sat for years on the large pedalboard, which was then my main board, but later moved it to the new smaller board.
+It sat for years on the large pedalboard, which was then my main board, but was later moved to the new smaller board.
 I was intending to use the smaller Guyatone tuner on that one, but once again found I needed a good buffer at the start of the chain, and rather than fit another box on the board, I went for the DT-10.
-That board now has the T-Rex Tunemaster was added to the small board, so momentarily the DT-10 is back on the large board (which isn’t in action at the moment).
+The T-Rex Tunemaster was added to the small board, so momentarily the DT-10 was benched.
+But now it’s back again, while I investigate a DC voltage leak from the Tunemaster.

-I don’t know if all the DT-10’s are like mine, but my pedal does not shut the battery off when a plug is inserted in the adapter jack… I don’t know how Korg keeps the adapter from trying to charge the battery, but there’s probably some sort of protection circuit in there.
+One odd thing about the DT-10 is that it does not shut the battery off when a plug is inserted in the adapter jack… I don’t know how Korg keeps the adapter from trying to charge the battery, but there’s probably some sort of protection circuit in there.
 Still, this means that as soon as the adapter power is turned off, the tuner starts running on battery power instead… The pedal can of course be modified to work as normal, but I took the easy route and simply removed the battery 🙂

 Guyatone MT-3 Micro Tuner